centreon/centreon-plugins/docs/en/developer/guide.rst

 Example
 ^^^^^^^

-This is an example of how to get port parameter :
+This is an example of how to get port parameter:

 .. code-block:: perl